 The clear take-away for parents with joint legal custody?
 Stop and think before running to court.
 Medical decisions that have the potential to impact a child’s life in a major way are often difficult, sometimes heart-wrenchingly so.
 Nevertheless, in most cases, your child’s interests will be best served by a spirit of openness and cooperation—and parents who are unable to cooperate with one another risk losing their option to do so.

 Do you have questions about joint legal custody, or which custody arrangement best meets your family’s needs?
 We can help.
-Please contact us today to schedule your free attorney consultation.
+Please contact us today to schedule your initial attorney consultation.